blfcweb/biggestlittlefc.github.io/register.md

 <h3 class="accordion-title">What if I can't make it?</h3>
 <div class="accordion-content">

 If your last registration payment was less than a year ago, you can have the payment forwarded to next year.
-You can choose to be sent the swag you would have gotten <em>instead</em> of having the payment forwarded.
+You can choose to be sent the swag you would have gotten *instead* of having the payment forwarded.
 If the payment sits for an additional year, you will be sent items for the current year.

 </div>
 </div>